 To be honest, I haven’t encountered any other pageant that has undergone more name changes and title name changes than Mutya ng Pilipinas.
 Naming the past winners would be tedious and confusing due to the differently named titles that have been given.
 But this is not the Mutya’s fault.
 It only changed its name so many times because Miss Asia Quest, the pageant where winners were sent to compete, also changed its name often.
 So, to keep things up-to-date, I will only mention the titles that were used last year and might possibly be used again this year.
 Mutya ng Pilipinas International, Mutya ng Pilipinas Tourism, and Mutya ng Pilipinas Overseas Communities are the main titles.
 But the 1st and 2nd runners-up are also acknowledged.

-Let us all look forward to Mutya ng Pilipinas 2014.
+Let us all look forward to Mutya ng Pilipinas this year.